bryanPFLiu/px_test/README.md

 standardResults.xml generate by Jenkins performance plugin is not hanlding double-byte characters well after jenkins migration.
 There is no such a problem before Jenkins migration.

-Jenkins and plugin version:
+Jenkins and plugin versions:
-Jenkins version: 2.303.1
+- Jenkins version: 2.303.1
-Performance plugin: 3.17 ~ 3.20
+- Performance plugin: 3.17 ~ 3.20

 Tested env:
 - Jenkins docker image
 - Linux server on CentOS 7